czuger/dd-next-encounters/README.md

 # Compatibility

-Has been test with ruby 2.3 -> 2.5
+Require ruby 2.4.3 or higher.